Roald87/TwinCatChangelog/docs/tc3.md

 - Conditional compilation also available in the declaration section (in addition to implementation part).
 - Multi-line support in pragma declarations.
 - New, optional Base64 memory format for graphical PLC objects.
-- Events stored in a separate .tmc file are formatted with line breaks.
+- Events stored in a separate .TMC file are formatted with line breaks.
-- New pragma `{attribute 'to_string'}`, which makes the enum states available in string format.
+- New pragma `{attribute 'to_string'}`, which makes the ENUM states available in string format.
 [InfoSys](https://infosys.beckhoff.com/content/1033/tc3_plc_intro/5725733771.html?id=7792079828149116810)

 #### PLC HMI properties